PavPavv/PavPavv/README.md

 - 👋 Hello, there!
-- 👀 I’m a web-developer, so I am doing JavaScript(TypeScript) in ReactJS/NextJS on the client side and NodeJS (Express/Nest) on the server side.
+- 👀 I’m a web-developer, so I am doing JavaScript(TypeScript) in ReactJS on the client side and NodeJS (Express/Nest) on the server side.
 - 🌱 I’m currently learning NestJS and a little bit of Python:)
 <--- 🎯 Also I like Dart programing language and Flutter framework.-->
 - 📫 pavpavdev@gmail.com